g-omarsdottir/skaftafell/README.md

 The aspect of web accessibility gradually increased in importance during the development, partly due to my ever growing interest.
 My goal was to achieve accessibility by:

-- using semantic HTML elements to structure the content
+- Using semantic HTML elements to structure the content

-- applying alternative text or aria-label to all imagery
+- Applying alternative text (or aria-label) to all images.

-- to improve the flow of speech when using screen readers
+- To improve the flow of speech when using screen readers:

-    - the link of the header to navigate to homepage was removed from the homepage
+    - The link of the header to navigate to homepage was removed from the homepage

-    - decorative icons as well as abbreviations were hidden by applying the aria-hide: “true” attribute as per guidelines of [WebAim](https://accessibleweb.com/tips-tools-tutorials/font-awesome/).
+    - Decorative icons as well as abbreviations were hidden by applying the aria-hide: “true” attribute as per guidelines of [WebAim](https://accessibleweb.com/tips-tools-tutorials/font-awesome/).
 Instead of the icon, a visibly hidden text was added for more detailed description and replacing abbreviations visually supported by icons (e.g., an icon of a clock and “2h”) by using [this code](https://webaim.org/techniques/css/invisiblecontent/) provided by WebAim.
 This code allows interactive visibly hidden elements to be focusable when using keyboard commands instead of a mouse.

-    - a [Skip Navigation link](https://webaim.org/techniques/skipnav/]) to skip to main content was included on each page.
+    - A [Skip Navigation link](https://webaim.org/techniques/skipnav/]) to skip to main content was included on each page.

 - Justifying text was avoided to improve user experience of persons with reading disorders.